-Ewan McGregor is captivating as Dan Torrance, so much so that you forget about his previous roles and most public role as a young Obi-Wan Kenobi in the Star Wars prequel films.
+Ewan McGregor is captivating as Dan Torrance, so much so that you forget about his previous roles including his most known performance as a young Obi-Wan Kenobi in the Star Wars prequel films.
 We’re never quite sure about how much power he has, or how much he is even aware of.
 But there are flashbacks to the past that hint at submerged shine energy that could be wielded if necessary.

 Rebecca Ferguson is eerily convincing as Rose the Hat, the leader of a nomadic cult that harbors supernatural powers.
 She is a powerful yet vulnerable ancient vampiric creature that becomes aware of a new force that she sees as a threat — the young teenage girl Abra played by Kyliegh Curran.